The basis of human suffering is rooted in misused free will. Free will is a necessary ingredient in real love.

 If we have the free will to love, we also have the free will to hate.

-And the decision to use free will negatively is the root of sin and pain.
+And the decision to misuse free will is the root of sin and pain.

 So why does God allow us to use our free will negatively, if it hurts others?